ICCS 2022 Framework

 Civic Attitudes and Engagement Framework

-Affective-behavioral domains describe the attitudes that students develop and their disposition to participate in the civic life of their societies.
-The Civic Attitudes and Engagement Framework is organized according to two affective-behavioral domains:
+Affective-behavioral domains described the attitudes that students develop and their disposition to participate in the civic life of their societies.
+The civic attitudes and engagement framework was organized according to two affective-behavioral domains:

 • Attitudes

-• Explanation: Refer to judgements or evaluations regarding ideas, persons, objects, events, situations, and/or relationships.
-They encompass perceptions that are focused on specifics and can change over time, as well as those reflecting broader and more fundamental (or deeply rooted) beliefs (about values) that tend to be constant over longer periods of time.
+• Explanation: Referred to judgements or evaluations regarding ideas, persons, objects, events, situations, and/or relationships.
+They encompassed perceptions that are focused on specifics and can change over time, as well as those reflecting broader and more fundamental (or deeply rooted) beliefs (about values) that tend to be constant over longer periods of time.

 • Subareas: